 Research : February – May, 2015

-Beginning in February, 2015, ethnographers from BARA and nine youth from Pima College’s Upward Bound program, interviewed former residents of the demolished neighborhood.
+Beginning in February, 2015, ethnographers from BARA (Bureau of Applied Research in Anthropology) at the University of Arizona and nine youth from Pima College’s Upward Bound program, interviewed former residents of the demolished neighborhood.
 In May, 2015, at the Sosa-Carrillo-Fremont House Museum, the youth-scholars presented a series of monologues to the community based on their interviews.

 Writing : July – December, 2015

 Over the summer of 2015, award-winning playwrights, Elaine Romero (Tucson), Virginia Grise (New York) and Martín Zimmerman (Chicago), under the consultation of historian, Dr. Lydia Otero, began the work of turning the collected oral histories into a theatrical script.